Understanding RBAC in Kubernetes

 User and group resources, most of the time are custom resources available only when we use Managed Kubernetes service from Cloud Providers like GCP, AWS... and correspond to users and groups available inside the IAM (Identity and Access Management) service they provide for users, groups and services access management.

-The previous sample manifest allows the user identified by user-that-impersonate@mycompany.com email address to take the identity of the user identified by user-to-impersonate@mycompany.com email address.
-We can use the same sample manifest to also authorize impersonation of a group or service account.
+The previous sample manifest allows the user identified by the 'user-that-impersonate@mycompany.com' email address to take the identity of the user identified by the 'user-to-impersonate@mycompany.com' email address.
+We can use the same sample manifest to also authorize impersonation of a group or a service account.

-Then, user-that-impersonate@mycompany.com can configure RBAC for user-to-impersonate@mycompany.com and test the configuration by taking the identity of user-to-impersonate@mycompany.com using the following kubectl commands :
+Then, 'user-that-impersonate@mycompany.com' can configure RBAC rules for 'user-to-impersonate@mycompany.com' and test the configuration by taking the identity of 'user-to-impersonate@mycompany.com' using the following 'kubectl' commands:

 # Run a Kubectl command as another user (--as) or group (--as-group)